arknano/arknano.github.io/pages/jams.md

 permalink: /jams
 ---

-# How the gosh darn heck do I run my own game jam

 Running a game jam isn't that hard, but a lot of people aren't sure where to start!
 This guide is intended to serve as a getting started resource.

 Note: I'm talking about game jams here, but there's no reason you can't swap out the word "game" with "music" or "art" or whatever you want!
 Some stuff will be game specific, but you can use your noggin ey?